XuecWu/XuecWu.github.io/_pages/about.md

 # 🔥 News

 <div class="news-scroll" markdown="1">
+- *2026.07*: Awarded the title of Outstanding Master's Thesis by XJTU!
 - *2026.07*: Two papers are accepted by ACM MM 2026 🎉!
 - *2026.06*: One paper is accepted by ECCV 2026 🎉!
 - *2026.06*: One paper is accepted by IEEE SMC 2026 🎉!